elastic/kibana/src/core/MIGRATION.md

 Each uiExport path is an entry file into one specific set of functionality provided by a client-side plugin.
 All webpack alias-based imports should be moved to these entry files, where they are appropriate.
 Moving a deeply nested webpack alias-based import in a plugin to one of the uiExport entry files might require some refactoring to ensure the dependency is now passed down to the appropriate place as function arguments instead of via import statements.

-For the `plugins/` and `ui/` webpack aliases, you should be able to take advantage of the `legacy.ts` shim you created earlier.
+For stateful dependencies using the `plugins/` and `ui/` webpack aliases, you should be able to take advantage of the `legacy.ts` shim you created earlier.
 By placing these imports directly in your shim, you can pass the dependencies you need into your `Plugin.start` and `Plugin.setup` methods, from which point they can be passed down to the rest of your plugin's entry files.

 For items that don't yet have a clear "home" in the new platform, it may also be helpful to somehow indicate this in your shim to make it easier to remember that you'll need to change this later.
 One convention we've found helpful for this is simply using a namespace like `__LEGACY`: